Simple Present Tenses

 The particle ja means immediately adjacent and is truncated from jara (neighbor).

 Etymology of jara: Arabic (جارة “jara”), Swahili (jirani), Indonesia (jiran)

 The compound tenses are formed by combining any two of the general tense particles (nun, le, xa).

 Linguistically speaking, the compound tenses are used for expressing different grammatical aspects in detail.
 There are three aspects expressed through the compound tenses, which correlate with the three rows in each of the tables below: progressive (active), perfective (completed) and prospective.

 While the simple tenses report events only from the point of view of the present moment, the compound tenses are used for reporting the temporal status and aspect of an event from the point of view of the present, past or future.

-Some compound tenses are rarely or almost never used and are often best expressed using a simple tense instead.
-Others are more useful and may be rather common in speech, particularly the following: past active (le nun), present completed (nun le), future completed (xa le), past prospective (le xa).
+Some compound tenses are rarely used and are often best expressed using a simple tense instead.
+Others are more useful and may be rather common in speech, particularly the following tenses: past active (le nun), present completed (nun le), future completed (xa le), past prospective (le xa).

 Compound Present Tenses